atchim/shove/README.md

 - Type: Boolean
 - Default: `false`

-If it's true, symlinks located among the dotfiles will be followed, otherwise they won't be.
+If true, symbolic links among the dotfiles will be followed; otherwise they won't be.

 ### `ignore`